Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Experiments

 \subsection{Biosequence Design}

-We next evaluate TD-GFN on a more challenging task—designing anti-microbial peptides (AMPs), i.e., short protein sequences—introduced in \citet{jain2022biological}.
-The experimental setup leverages two datasets curated from the DBAASP database~\citep{pirtskhalava2021dbaasp}: one for training a reward proxy and another for an oracle that provides ground-truth labels.
+We next evaluate TD-GFN on a more challenging task involving the design of anti-microbial peptides (AMPs, i.e., short protein sequences) introduced in \citet{jain2022biological}.
+The experimental setup utilizes two datasets curated from the DBAASP database~\citep{pirtskhalava2021dbaasp}.
+One dataset is used for training a reward proxy, while the other serves as an oracle to provide ground-truth labels.